thecoder133/streamlitDataAnalysis/README.md

 # streamlitDataAnalysis
-A stream lit application for data analysis
+A stream-lit application for data analysis.